REBECCA GROSSMAN: 15 YEARS FOR MURDER

 The Incident

 On a fateful day in September 2020, 11-year-old Mark Iskander and his 8-year-old brother, Jacob, were walking in a crosswalk near a Westlake Village intersection.
 It was then that Rebecca Grossman’s white Mercedes-Benz SUV struck the two boys.
-Instead of stopping to render aid, Grossman fled the scene, leaving the injured children behind.
+At the time, she was dating former MLB pitcher Scott Erickson and the two of them were racing their cars.
+Once Grossman hit the boys, she fled the scene instead of stopping to render aid, The only reason she stopped a quarter of a mile later was because the car shut itself off.
+Grossman would not cooperate with the detectives at the scene.

 The Legal Proceedings